Bakudankun/qline.vim/README.md

 ## Colorschemes?

-Currently the only default colorscheme is bundled, since Vim9 can't `:import` from dinamic paths at the moment.
+Currently the only default colorscheme is bundled, since Vim9 can't `:import` from dynamic paths at the moment.

 Instead, you can import colorschemes from [vim-airline](https://github.com/vim-airline/vim-airline)